worldbank/DIME-LaTeX-Templates/README.md

 In the *Exercises* folder there are subfolders for each excercise.
 In each fodler you will find a handout file.
 That file explains how to get started.
 We receommend that you start with Exercise 1.
 See a list of all exercises below.

 ## Step 4.
 Use the templates in your own reserch
-Feel free to use any of the LaTeX templates in the *DIME Templates* folder for any purpose of your own choice.
+Feel free to use any of the LaTeX templates in the *DIME Templates* folder you downloaded in Step 1 for any purpose of your own choice.
 Please feel free to submit any feedback you might have on how these templates can be improved.

 ## List of Exercises